axibase/atsd/changelogs/2016_04/README.md

 ![Figure 9](./Images/Figure9.png)

-Additional user interface improvements on the JDBC configuration page:
+Additional web interface improvements on the JDBC configuration page:

 * Tooltips added to help describe form fields.
 * The number of iterated rows now does not exceed 1000 in a test run, even if the JDBC driver does not support setting the `maxRows` parameter.